isc-projects/kea/doc/guide/dhcp4-srv.rst

        ...
    }

-Kea does not use that information; it simply stores it and makes it available to the hook libraries.
+Kea does not interpret or use the user context information; it simply stores it and makes it available to the hook libraries.
 It is up to each hook library to extract that information and use it.
 The parser translates a "comment" entry into a user context with the entry, which allows a comment to be